Phoenix DUI Defense Attorney (ARS 28-1381)

 If the Horizontal Gaze Nystagmus (HGN) or “eye test” was given by an officer not yet certified to give that test, it will be inadmissible in court.

-Note: if the only basis for arrest is refusing to perform FSTs, then the arrest will be invalidated.
+Note: if the only basis for arrest is refusing to perform FSTs, then the arrest should be invalidated.

 Breath Test and Refusal Cases:

 The decision of whether one should consent to a breath test, or refuse and accept the consequences is very fact-based and depends on the individual circumstances of the case.
 However, here are some very general guidelines.
-But remember, ask to call and talk with a DUI lawyer in Arizona at the Law Offices of David Michael Cantor, BEFORE making this decision.
+But remember, ask to call and talk with a DUI lawyer in Arizona at DM Cantor, BEFORE making this decision.

 If you have previously been convicted of a DUI/DWI within seven (7) years, it is wise not to consent to the test.
 Upon conviction for the second offense, you would have to serve a mandatory thirty (30) days or more in jail and will lose your license for one (1) year anyway.
 Thus, rather than risk the jail-time, it is wise to refuse to consent.
 But note: if you have previously refused to consent to a test, you will lose your driving privileges for two (2) years if you refuse to consent a second time.